andrew/ultimate-awesome/README.md

 - [fucking-awesome-raspberry-pi](https://github.com/correia-jpv/fucking-awesome-raspberry-pi) - CC0 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources. 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
+- [awesome-counterfactual-explanations](https://github.com/daikikatsuragawa/awesome-counterfactual-explanations) - This repository is a curated collection of information (keywords, papers, libraries, books, etc.) about counterfactual explanations🙃 Contributions are welcome!
+Our maintenance capacity is limited, so we highly appreciate pull requests.
 - [awesome-dlab](https://github.com/dlab-berkeley/awesome-dlab) - 😎 Awesome lists about all kinds of topics and tools interesting to D-Labbers.
 - [awesome-touch-typing](https://github.com/esteves-esta/awesome-touch-typing) - Touch typing is cool.
 - [MY-COMPUTER-SCIENCE-CURRICULUM](https://github.com/farhankarim/MY-COMPUTER-SCIENCE-CURRICULUM) - This repository consists of free online courses you can take which are equivalent to a bachelors degree in Karachi.